 10 Best Sources of Potassium Reviewed

+While there’s more food options available on the market than ever before, plenty of people still struggle to get enough nutritional value out of their diets.
+Potassium in particular is lacking among Americans, with less than 2% of adults in the United States getting the recommended amount of daily potassium.
 Low-potassium intake can make us vulnerable to things like hypertension and hypokalemia, as well as put us at higher risk for strokes.
-Despite this, most Americans don’t get enough potassium, only consuming about half of the recommended 4700mg in a day.
 The truth is, a good portion of runners probably also fall into that category and could use a change of focus when it comes to dietary needs.

 Luckily, there are plenty of easy to find foods you can stock up on that are rich in potassium and taste great that will get you back on track–figuratively and literally!
 We’ve compiled a list of these best sources of potassium just for you, along with the reasons we’ve included them, helpful advice, and FAQs so you can get the most out of your meals.